haoqiyao/NASDAQ-Index-Prediction/Project Midterm Report.md

 ![plot](plot/index1.jpg)![plot](plot/index2.jpg)![plot](plot/index3.jpg)![plot](plot/index4.jpg)![plot](plot/index5.jpg)

+## Preliminary analysis

 We performed principal component analysis with respect to the features, and here is the result:

 ![plot](plot/pca.png)

 We calculate the daily log return of NASDAQ Index, and define positive return as 1 and negative return as -1 respectively.
+As a preliminary analysis, we built one nonlinear model (classification tree) and one linear model (linear logistics regression)to predict the next day's NASDAQ index change direction using features of the previous day.

+We divided the dataset into training set (3000 samples) and testing set (617 samples), and here is the classification derived from training set.

+### Nonlinear model - Classification Tree

 We attempt to use classification tree to explore whether the features of previous day could predict the next day's NASDAQ index change direction.

-We divided the dataset into training set (3000 samples) and testing set (617 samples), and here is the classification derived from training set.

 ![plot](plot/ctree.jpeg)

 The in the sample error on training set is 0.43, and the out of sample error on test set is 0.475.

+### Linear model - Linear Logistics Regression

+We use all 20 features to train the linear logistics regression model without regularizaiton in the training set and predict the index direction in the testing set using the testing sample.

+The result of the model shows that the prediction accuracy is 55.27%.